chenzhan4321/Tokenizer/README.md

 - **Customizable Architecture**: Easily modify the encoder and decoder architecture to fit different types of sequence-to-sequence tasks.
 - **Data Handling**: Includes utilities for preprocessing and handling text data, including tokenization and byte pair encoding (BPE).
-- **Visualization**: Visualize model performance and predictions with built-in plotting functions.

 - **Jupyter Notebooks**: Interactive notebooks that guide users through the entire process, from data preparation to model training and evaluation.

-### Use Cases

-- **Machine Translation**: Train the model to translate text from one language to another.
-- **Text Summarization**: Generate concise summaries from long-form text.
-- **Sequence Generation**: Create models for generating sequences of text, such as poetry or code.

 ### How It Works